By the end of this section, you will be able to:

 - Define ions

-- Identify ions on the periodic table
+- Identify the charges of the ions formed by main group elements on the periodic table

 As a recap from Chapter 3, during the formation of some compounds, atoms gain or lose electrons, and form electrically charged particles called ions (Figure 6.1a).